ycbai/daikon/README.md

 * daikon: The core library with a restricted set of dependencies.
 * daikon-spring: Spring specific classes that can be shared by projects.
 * daikon-service: Common service utilities.
+* reporting: Module used to aggregate jacoco converage reports and send them to codacy during the deploy phase.

 ## Support